Watt SketchUp extension calculates the solar spectrum irradiance (W/m²) on the external surfaces of a SketchUp model.

 When calculation is started model geometry and resulting files will be saved in 'watt_output'' subdirectory.

-Analysis - Results represented by false color textures can have different meaning depending on selected value:
+Analysis - Results represented by false color textures can have different meanings depending on selected value:

 In trial version of the extension only 'Average' option is supported.
 For more details read License information.

 Details - Models may require different density of sensors.
 Level of details definition is directly connected to number of sensors or their density on surfaces.
 Big unobstructed surfaces may need lower level of details with few sensors only, while smaller surfaces or surfaces with complex obstructions may require very high level of details.
 Level of details determines number of sensors for calculation, and has a major influence on calculation time and results accuracy.

 See sensors selection for more information on the choices of proposed sensors.

 Ground albedo - Reflection factor of the ground.
 Value can be selected from drop-down list or defined custom value in the following dialog.